-Pursuant to a deed executed by the Company and each Director, a Director also has the right of access to all documents which have been presented to meetings or made available whilst in office, for a term of ten years after ceasing to be a Director or such longer period as is necessary to determine relevant legal proceedings that commenced during this term.
+Pursuant to a deed executed by the Company and each Director, a Director also has the right of access to all documents that have been presented to meetings or made available whilst in office, for a term of 10 years after ceasing to be a Director or such longer period as is necessary to determine relevant legal proceedings that commenced during this term.

-5.11 BOARD MEETINGS
+5.11 Board meetings

-The Board held 9 scheduled Board meetings and two ad hoc Board meeting during the reporting period and each year the Board holds an annual strategy session.
-In addition, a number of out-of-cycle Board business and strategy and briefings were attended by Directors during the reporting period.
+The Board held 10 scheduled Board meetings during the reporting period, including an annual strategy session.
+In addition, a number of out-of-cycle Board business and strategy briefings were attended by Directors during the reporting period.

-Details of Director attendance at Board meetings can be found on page 96 of the Annual Report.
+Details of Director attendance at Board meetings can be found on page 83 of the Annual Report.

-5.12 CONFLICTS OF INTEREST
+5.12 Conflicts of interest